lukegittins01/Acebook_Challenge/README.md

 front end: atempted to show the posts and dates created (although had to do it a bad way with lots of technical debt) back end: atempted to use heruko
 (was a dificult day)

+Day 4 - Adam

+Back End
+- Will
+- Albion

+Front End
+- Luke
+- Vikash
+- Adam

+Aims
+- Change the design of the dates database
+- Add more to the css file
+- Make the css file external
+- Ordering the posts by date
+- Successfully swap which people are doing front end and back end
+- Show which user made each post in the back end

+Completed:
+- Change the design of the dates database
+- Add more to the css file
+- Make the css file external
+- Ordering the posts by date
+- Successfully swap which people are doing front end and back end
+- Show which user made each post in the back end

+What went well:
+- We swapped roles with minimal hiccups and managed to add more on both ends
+- Better progress than day 3

+What we could improve on:
+- Merge conflicts